Apr 25, 2020

 This is just a little Peyton Place, and you're all Harper Valley hypocrites.

-Scene 9: Mrs. Garrett goes to Sleazoid's house, and finds the knife the girls used to dismember the corpse.
+Scene 9: Mrs. Garrett goes to the Sleazoid's house, and finds the knife the girls used to dismember the corpse.
 It has their name embossed on it.
 Stupid!

 At home, Mary Beth hides a huge bag of cocaine.
 What?